invertase/react-native-firebase/docs/faqs-and-tips.md

 ```
 Just disable your debugger in Xcode.
 'Project name' -> 'Edit Scheme...' -> 'Run' -> deselect "Debug executable"

+### I have the latest SDK installed, but I can't send a test in app message from the console.
+How do I fix this?

+Sometimes when building an in-app-message in the console, sending a test to a device is not possible, as the "Test on device" button is grayed out.
+This can be very annoying, but have found a "work around" that enables the button:

+1. Make sure to fill out all fields in the first step of the form.
+If that doesn't enable the button:
+1. Make sure to click inside every field, even if the field does not need to be updated (specially the "Text color" ones).
+If that doesn't enable the button:
+1. Change between the "Message layout" options (Card, Modal, Image only and Top banner).

+Sometimes, after step 3, you have to click inside a "Text color" field, but this should enable the "Test on device" option.
+After that you add the device Install ID, make sure to quit the app before the actual test, and then I wait for the confirmation toast to open the app up again.
+As long as the ID is 100% correct, the test should work as intended.

 # Tips

 - Whenever you face a strange issue (or an issue that causes build errors), there are two things you should always consider.